gc-na/gc-na.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Gyeongchae Na.
+My name is Gyeongchae Na.
 I have the following qualities:

 - I'm not afraid to be wrong, and I don't end up being wrong.
 - I'm extremely loyal to my career